za-h-ra/100DaysOfCode/log/Day-1.md

   (named them aboved lol)

 3. Is JavaScript a dynamic programming language?
-   Yes.
+   Answer: Yes.

 4. Does JavaScript require me to declare a data type?
-   No because it's a dynamic language.
+   Answer: No because it's a dynamic language.
 But Typescript will make you declare a data type!

 5. Which data type is assigned to a numeric value?
-   Number
+   Answer: Number

 6. Do Null and Undefined mean the same thing?
-   No!
+   Answer: No!
 I wrote a [blog post](https://blog.zahrakhadijha.com/the-difference-between-null-and-undefined-in-javascript) on this.